 The manufacturing landscape is a crowded one, and you need to do everything you can to gain a competitive advantage.
-Embracing sustainability and green-friendly practices is one way you can do just that.
+Embracing sustainability and green-friendly practices is one way you can do just that — here are three examples.

 Analyze Your Current Environmental Impact

 The first step you need to take to become a more sustainable facility is to understand your current state.
 Start by analyzing your energy usage.
 Determine how these sources are used in your production processes and how they might influence the environment.

 Another important factor to consider is your organization’s water intake.
 To do so, leverage resources from EPA’s Watersense or call your local water company — they can help you determine where you can cut water waste.